kletherwala/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.

-1. Describe component state.
+2. Describe component state.
+React components has a built-in state object.
+The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

-1. Describe props.
+3. Describe props.
+Props are arguments passed into React components.
+Props are passed to components via HTML attributes.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A side effect is anything that affects something outside the scope of the function being executed. to sync effects you do this by passing in a dependency array as the second argument to the effect hook